dsciitbbs/dsciitbbs.github.io/index.md

   <br>
 </h1>

-<h4 align="center">DSC IIT Bhubaneswar powered by Google Developers is a programming club based in IIT Bhubaneswar which aims to encourage programming cultute in and around IIT Bhubaneswar campus.
+<h4 align="center">DSC IIT Bhubaneswar powered by Google Developers is a programming club based in IIT Bhubaneswar which aims to encourage programming culture in and around IIT Bhubaneswar campus.
 </h4>

 <h2>News and Updates</h2>